Chinese Astrology Free Summaries

 -Yang represents positivity, fullness, odd numbers, life, masculinity, and so on.

-In relation to the 12 animals, all even numbered animals are Yin and all odd numbered animals are Yang.
+With the 12 animals, all even-numbered are Yin and all odd-numbered are Yang.

 Yang zodiac animals: (1) Rat, (3) Tiger, (5) Dragon, (7) Horse, (9) Monkey, (11) Dog